Volkswagen: 2000–2016: Further expansion

 Volkswagen maintained North American sales of 224,195 in 2005.
-The momentum continued for fiscal 2006, as Volkswagen's North American sales for the year were 235,140 vehicles, a 4.9 per cent increase over 2005, despite a slump in domestic North American manufacturer's sales.
+The momentum continued for fiscal year 2006, as Volkswagen's North American sales for the year were 235,140 vehicles, a 4.9 per cent increase over 2005, despite a slump in domestic North American manufacturer's sales.
 In conjunction with the introduction of new models, the production location of Volkswagen vehicles also underwent a great change.
 The 2007 Eos, a hardtop convertible, is produced in a new facility in Portugal.
 All Golfs/Rabbits and GTIs as of 2006 are manufactured in Wolfsburg, Germany, rather than Puebla, Mexico, where Golfs and GTIs for the North American market were produced from 1989 to 1998, and the Brazilian factory in Curitiba, where Golfs and GTIs were produced from 1999 to 2006 (the Jetta has been primarily manufactured in Mexico since 1989).
 Volkswagen is also in the process of reconfiguring an automotive assembly plant in Belgium.
 The new models and investments in manufacturing improvements were immediately noticed by automotive critics.
 Favourable reviews for Volkswagen's newest cars include the GTI being named by Consumer Reports as the top sporty car under $25,000, one of Car and Driver magazine's "10 Best" for 2007, Automobile Magazine's 2007 Car of the Year, as well as a 2008 Motor Trend comparison ranking the mid-size Passat first in its class.